DmitryMyadzelets/italia/readme.md

 Notes:
 * The source file may have `cp1252` encoding.
 You can convert it to `utf8` on Linux: `iconv -f cp1252 -t utf8 source > destination`.
 * There are strings containing the new line character `\n`.
-Some programs delete ii when you export `xls` file to `csv`.
+Some programs delete it when export `xls` file to `csv`.
 It may affect the keys in JSON objects.